 For example, let’s say you have two credit accounts: a student loan you’ve had for five years and a credit card you’ve had for two years.
 Between the two, your average age of accounts is 3.5 years.
 If you open a balance transfer credit card, though, the average age drops to 2.33 years because the age of the new account is zero years.

-It’s impossible to tell exactly how much such a decrease will affect your credit score, but it’s still important to know it can hurt it.
+It’s impossible to tell exactly how much such a decrease will affect your credit score, but it’s still important to know a credit inquiry can hurt it.

 How to do a balance transfer without hurting your credit

 To do a balance transfer and keep your credit intact, follow these simple guidelines:

 - Apply only for the card that will best fit your needs.
 It’s difficult to know how high a credit limit an issuer will offer you if you’re approved for a balance transfer card.
 While you can’t predict a card’s potential credit limit, you can compare balance transfer cards based on how long they offer 0 percent APRs and other factors.